First post, by Joseph_Joestar

-I bought this PC back in 2013 and mainly used it for work.
-Hence the 16GB RAM and only a GTX 650Ti.
-It served as my main rig running Win7 all the way until early 2020 when the extended support period ended.
-Honestly, I didn't even realize that this system had WinXP drivers until a year ago, which is when I decided to turn it into a retro rig.
-The main purpose of this build is to play 2002-2009 WinXP games at the 1280x1024 resolution using the best video and audio settings.
+I bought this PC back in 2013 and mainly used it for work, hence the 16GB RAM.
+For a long time it served as my main system, and was running Win7 all the way up to 2020 when the extended support period ended.
+Honestly, I didn't even realize that the motherboard had official WinXP drivers until that time, which is when I decided to turn it into a retro rig.
+Now, the main purpose of this build is to play 2002-2009 WinXP games at the 1600x1200 resolution using the best possible video and audio settings.

 This MSI board is based on Intel's Z77 chipset and works fine for my needs.
 Its WinXP drivers are stll hosted on the manufacturer's website and stability has been very good.
 I also like that it has a few PCI slots, in case I decide to put some older hardware in this rig at some point.